-This error is generated whenever a BASIC program line is entered while a program other than program number 0 is "selected".
-The COMMAND mode prompt will always display the number of the currently "selected" program.
+This error is generated whenever a BASIC program line is entered while a program other than program number 0 is selected.
+The COMMAND mode prompt displays the number of the currently selected program.

 Nothing to save

 This error is generated whenever an attempt is made to SAVE a null program.